How to Keep Your Pelvic Floor Healthy and Strong

 While pelvic floor weakness can cause a number of problems, the most troublesome consequence that women face is POP and SUI.
-A condition that affects approximately half of women, POP and SUI occurs when the ligaments that suspend the internal organs get stretched and allow the weakened pelvic floor muscles to sag.
+A condition that affects approximately half of women, POP and SUI occur when the ligaments that suspend the internal organs get stretched and allow the weakened pelvic floor muscles to sag.
 When this happens, some internal organs, including the bowel and uterus, can press on the bladder and drop into the vaginal area.
-While mild cases can be treated with pelvic floor exercises, pelvic physical therapy and other such conservative measures, severe POP and SUI can require surgical correction.
+While mild cases can be treated with pelvic floor exercises, pelvic physical therapy, and other such conservative measures, severe POP and SUI can require surgical correction.

 POP Surgery and Transvaginal Mesh Implants: A Warning

 POP and SUI surgery does come with some risks.
 One of the widely used POP and SUI surgical options is transvaginal mesh (TVM).
 Unlike traditional mesh surgery, in which the mesh is implanted through a surgical incision in the lower abdomen, TVM is implanted through the vagina.
 In a 2011 alert, the U.S. Food and Drug Administration reported that transvaginal placement of mesh could come with serious medical consequences.
-Among the most frequently reported are erosion of mesh through vaginal walls, organ perforation and mesh shrinkage, all of which may require additional surgeries.
-Infection, pain and bleeding are also frequently reported.
+Among the most frequently reported are the erosion of mesh through vaginal walls, organ perforation, and mesh shrinkage, all of which may require additional surgeries.
+Infection, pain, and bleeding are also frequently reported.
 And, procedures that use TVM have proven no more effective than traditional surgical repair.
 Many women who have TVM and have been injured by these severe complications have filed mesh lawsuits.

 Elizabeth Carrollton writes about defective medical devices and dangerous drugs for Drugwatch.